danielfmoreira/pipedrive-challenge/README.md

 - Add a search bar for a better user experience.
 - Form Dialog Modal inspired by Pipedrive CRM.
 - Create a company before attaching it to the user.
-- Add fake avatar photos on Pipedrive to mimic the proposed UI.
+- Add fake avatar photos uploaded through Pipedrive to mimic the proposed UI.
 - Use dotenv for API credential security.
 - [Deploy App](https://pipedrive-challenge.herokuapp.com/)  to make it easier for interviewers to evaluate the final result without setting up the project locally.